-The Sultans Trail cycling route starts in Vienna right at the spot where during the second siege of Vienna by the Osmans grand vizier Kara Mustafa Pasha (general of the Osman army) had put up his tent.
+The Sultans Trail cycling trail starts in Vienna right at the place where, during the second siege of Vienna by the Osmans grand vizier Kara Mustafa Pasha (general of the Osman army) had put up his tent.

 The route and the places we visit can be accounted for from a historical perspective and give the cyclist an impression of the rich history along this route.
 However, we do also make choices based on safety and cyclability.

-Sultans Trail cycling route (parts 1 & 2) plus alternatives
+Sultans Trail cycling route (parts 1 & 2) including alternative routes

 Here we have chosen for the natural beauty of the Fruška Gora containing Europe’s largest tilia tree forest and a large number of Serbian-Orthodox monasteries.
 The choice between main and alternative routes has also been influenced by geographical factors because we wanted to incorporate both sides of the Danube river in our cycling guide book.

-In the Serbian stage two 10% climbs have been incorporated, each 10 kilometres in length.
+In the Serbian stage, two 10% climbs have been incorporated, every 10 kilometres in length.
 The descents are likewise on a reasonable surface and low traffic.
 You could describe these stretches as ‘mediocre heavy’ and it is something to take into account.
-In Bulgaria we follow the valleys and the climbing is limited.
+In Bulgaria, we follow the valleys and climbing is limited.
 Turkey is by far the busiest when it comes to traffic once you start approaching Istanbul.
-From the Turkish city Çatalca onwards is gets very busy except for a 20 kilometre stage of forest.
-If you would rather avoid this you can take a bus into Istanbul.
+From the Turkish city Çatalca onwards it gets very busy except for a 20-kilometre stage of the forest.
+If you would rather avoid this you can take a bus to Istanbul.
 Both city buses and the underground are not accessible with bicycles during rush hours.
 Intercity buses will carry your bicycle if they have enough room in their hold.